mvsanghvi/Lit-Review/Innate Immunity/PRRs in Innate Immunity.md

 		e. lipoproteins
 - # Insert table here
 ### Signal Transmission through TLRs
-1. Initiation of the signaling pathway beigns with dimerization of intracellular TIR domains
+1. Initiation of the signaling pathway begins with dimerization of intracellular TIR domains
 	- Involves formation of a dimer by the two extramembrane domains followed by formation of a dimer by the TIR domains
 		- TLR3-5 and 7-9 form homodimers while TLR 1, 2, and 6 form heterodimers
 			- Each dimer binds different amounts of ligand